-- ► Select the HEROS menu item
+- ▶ Press the DIADUR key to open the HEROS menu

 - Select the Settings menu item

 - ▶ Select the Screensaver menu item

 The screensaver provides the following options:

 - Use the Blank After setting to define after how many minutes the screensaver should turn on. - Use the Lock Screen After setting to activate the lock with password protection. - The time value behind Lock screen after defines the delay after which the lock will take effect after the screensaver has been turned on.
 A value of 0 means that the lock becomes effective immediately after the screensaver has been turned on.